 As for tone the Nanowebs offer a far brighter tone than the Polyweb guitar strings giving you crisp and vibrant sound.
 This is great if you have a dull sounding acoustic guitar because the nanoweb strings really bring it to life giving you crisp and clear sound.

 Now Elixirs Polyweb guitar strings are for a far more specific player.
-The thick coating provides them with a lot of great benefits that only apply to certain players.
+The thick coating provides them with a lot of great but specific benefits.

 The extra thick coating provides unparalleled protection against dirt from your fingers and humidity in the air.
 So if you have a guitar you don’t play that often, I’m talking a couple times a month or less, put a set of Polyweb Elixir strings on it and your guitar will sound fresh every time you play it.